15 iconic American cars from the movies

 1974 Dodge Monaco from The Blues Brothers

-The Bluesmobile is the iconic cop car from the 1980 The Blues Brothers, which follows Jake and his blood brother Elwood as they set out to raise money to save the orphanage where they were raised.
+The 1980 The Blues Brothers follows Jake and his blood brother Elwood as they set out to raise money to save the orphanage where they were raised.
 Jake drives the Bluesmobile, a decommissioned police car.
 Co-writer Dan Aykroyd said he specifically chose the Monaco because he considered it the hottest car used by police in the 1970s.

 There were 13 cars used as the Bluesmobile in the film, all genuine former police cars.
 Each served a different purpose – some were formatted for speed, jumps, maneuvers, and one specifically designed to fall apart.
 Over 60 old police cars were purchased for the chase scenes.
 The film held the record for most cars destroyed in one film until 1998, when it was beaten by it’s own sequel.
 One example used in the film is on display at Volo Auto Sales and Museum in Illinois.